-- Land cover: We distinguish the ecosystem type categorise the ecosystem types represented by a study site between as barren, cropland, forest, grassland, lake, ocean, reservoir, river, shrubland, tundra, urban, and wetland based on available information (from the associated publications or input from site operators and researchers).
-The lake category includes ponds and puddles, while the river category includes streams, ditches and canals.
-Where multiple ecosystem types apply to a site, we list all of them. - Timeframe: Observations obtained at a specific location or area of interest studied between 1970 and 2024 were considered for this analysis. - Seasonality: To categorise study periods, we distinguish seasons when measurements were conducted between summer as the period of the between the growing season (labeled 'summer', months May-October) and winter as the snowand ice-covered season (labeled 'winter', months November-April).
+- Timeframe: Observations obtained at a specific location or area of interest studied between 1970 and 2024 were considered for this analysis. - Seasonality: To categorise study periods, we distinguish between the growing season (labeled 'summer', months May-October) and the snow- and ice-covered season (labeled 'winter', months November-April).
 This definition does not necessarily align with the seasonal patterns of the different sites, but is used here for simplicity to differentiate between field visits taking place at different times of the year. - Gas species: The greenhouse gases CO2, CH4, and N2O were considered. - Types of measurement: Greenhouse gas measurements in this context include the assessment of atmospheric mole fractions, as well as vertical ecosystem-atmosphere, soil-atmosphere, or water-atmosphere fluxes, and concentration measurements of greenhouse gases dissolved in water.

-105 2.2 Terrestrial versus aquatic systems
+2.2 Terrestrial versus aquatic systems

 The study sites included in this database comprise a wide range of ecosystem types.
 We further divided them into two major categories, terrestrial and aquatic systems, because the processes governing greenhouse gas dynamics vary significantly between these systems, as do the potential controls on these variations.
 Terrestrial systems refer to all land-based observations, for example in forests, grasslands, and wetlands.
-Aquatic observations depict inland freshwater ecosystems, including lakes,
+Aquatic observations depict inland freshwater ecosystems, including lakes, rivers, reservoirs, ponds, streams, and ditches, but exclude marine sites.
+Given their large footprints that usually comprise mixed landscapes, observational data from atmospheric towers and airborne measurements were not assigned to specific